 Toothache or Abscess: Clean the area of the affected tooth thoroughly.
 Rinse the mouth vigorously with warm water or use dental floss to dislodge impacted food or debris.

 If the pain persists, contact your child’s dentist.
 DO NOT place aspirin on the gum or on the aching tooth.
 To keep your little one comfortable, children’s Advil, Motrin, or Tylenol may be sufficient until the patient is able to come to see us.
-If the face is swollen, apply cold compresses and contact us immediately.
+If the face is swollen, go to the nearest emergency room immediately, preferably a children's hospital.

-Swollen, red gums, ulcers, inability to eat: This is most commonly primary herpetic stomatitis, a viral infection that usually has a two-week course.
+Swollen, red gums, ulcers, inability to eat: Ulcers, cold sores, and other types of lesions can be painful and interfere with daily activities.
 Contact us so we may evaluate the condition.
+Often we are able to offer treatment options that can speed up the healing process.
 Keep your child hydrated with cool drinks, popsicles and a soft, bland diet (avoid acidic or salty foods).

-Lost/Loose Crown or Spacer: If the crown/spacer is loose or has come off, call our office for a recommendation as soon as possible.
+Lost/Loose Crown or Spacer: If the crown/spacer is loose or has come off, call our office as soon as possible.
 Save the crown/spacer and bring it with you so we may try to refit it to the tooth.
 Keep the area clean.